 Stereovision can be used or modified for creating three-dimensionality illusions, such as the glasses made for watching three-dimensional films.
 In order to demonstrate this, Bela Julesz did hard work for inventing dot stereograms in the 1960s which will always be remembered in history.

 Binocular Visual Cues

-The two eyes when work together provide some kind of additional spatial cues.
+The two eyes when work together provides some kind of additional spatial cues.
 And, they are mainly classified or categorized as binocular cues.
-Among various types of binocular cues, the most prominent one is a stereopsis.
+Among various types of binocular cues, the most prominent one is stereopsis.

 Stereopsis, in the simplest term, is the compelling depth sense that mainly arises from the combination of the two eyes’ viewed images differences.
 If you close one eye suddenly (while seeing an object) then the other, you will experience a subtle shift in between those images viewed by each of your eyes.